james-jw/mongodb-rest-api/README.md

     <pre><code>$group-by={$price * ($taxRate + 1)}</code></pre>

     <h3>Query Operators</h3>
     Mongodb collections can be queried via the /rest/v1/{collection-name} endpoint using standard query parameters.
+Here is a list of the currently implemented query operators:

     <table>
       <tbody><tr>